ScanMountGoat/Smush-Material-Research/README.md

 `cargo run --release -- nushdb_metadata </render/shader/bin folder> <export folder>`

+## Shader Binaries
+Extracts the shader binaries from the .nushdb files since each file contains multiple shaders.
+`cargo run --release -- shader_binaries </render/shader/bin folder> <binary export folder>`

+For just outputting the program byte code, add the `--code` flag.
+This is necessary for analyzing the shader assembly or decompiling.
+In some cases, it may be necessary to manually strip the 64 (0x50) byte header from each file before dissassembling.
+The header should not be removed when decompiling with Ryujinx.ShaderTools.
+`cargo run --release -- shader_binaries --code </render/shader/bin folder> <binary export folder>`

 ## Decompiled Shaders - WIP
-First extract the shader binaries from the .nushdb files since each file contains multiple shaders.
-`cargo run --release -- shader_binaries <render folder> <binary export folder>`

 Now the shaders can be decompiled using Ryujinx's ShaderTools.
 This currently requires a slightly modified build to start from offset 2896 of the binary.
 `python batch_decompile_shaders.py <ShaderTools.exe> <binary export folder> <export folder>`